wx-chevalier/Awesome-Lists-and-CheatSheets/Specials/Awesome-Giants.md

 - [xg2xg #Project#](https://github.com/jhuangtw-dev/xg2xg): by ex-googlers, for ex-googlers - a lookup table of similar tech & services

+- [2019-Google Engineering Practices Documentation](https://github.com/google/eng-practices): Google has many generalized engineering practices that cover all languages and all projects.
+These documents represent our collective experience of various best practices that we have developed over time.
+It is possible that open source projects or other organizations would benefit from this knowledge, so we work to make it available publicly when possible.

 # 美团

 - [晓明-美团点评技术团队-常见性能优化策略的总结](http://tech.meituan.com/performance_tunning.html)